 “How likely are you to recommend this product or service to a friend or colleague?”

-Customers can then select an option from a scale of 0 to 10, where 0 means that you're dealing with unhappy customers who aren’t likely to recommend the product or service at all, and a 10 means that you have happy, enthusiastic customers who are highly likely to recommend.
+Customers can then select an option from a scale of 0 to 10, where 0 means that you're dealing with unhappy customers who aren’t likely to recommend the product or service at all, 10 means that you have happy, enthusiastic customers who are highly likely to recommend.